Chicago Botanic Gardens To Charge Admission For The First Time

 By Alina Panek

 GLENCOE, Ill.
-(CBS) — Bad news, bikers: the Chicago Botanic Garden will be charging admission per person starting in 2022 rather than a fee for parking.READ MORE: Parents Of Children With Special Needs Say Porter County Education Services Is Denying Their Kids Medical Professionals In Classrooms, Despite No Additional Cost
+(CBS) — Bad news, bikers: the Chicago Botanic Garden will be charging admission per person starting in 2022 rather than a fee for parking.READ MORE: 1 Man Killed In Crash Involving 2 Trucks On I-294 Near 75th Street

 The Chicago Botanic Garden announced in a Friday press release, the admission is to cover increased costs and to adjust for, “growing public demand and expectations; maintain and sustain the exceptional gardens, visitor experience, and science and learning programs; and meet increasing operational expenses, including ongoing maintenance.”

 The 2022 ticket prices ranges from from $9.95 to $25.95 per person.
 The Chicago Botanic Garden said that “admission fees will always be discounted when purchased in advance of a visit and will not exceed $23.95 for a Cook County resident adult ticket in 2022, or $25.95 for a non-Cook County resident.”
-Admission covers all inclusive admission and fees previously associated with seasonal experiences like the Grand Tram Tour, Butterflies & Blooms, and the Model Railroad Garden: Landmarks of America.READ MORE: Non-Profit Genesys Works Building Career Paths For Youth In Underserved Neighborhoods
+Admission covers all inclusive admission and fees previously associated with seasonal experiences like the Grand Tram Tour, Butterflies & Blooms, and the Model Railroad Garden: Landmarks of America.READ MORE: Armed Carjackers Strike 3 Times In Broad Daylight From West Loop To Humboldt Park, Despite Surveillance Cameras At Each Site

 The prices will begin on January 1, 2022.

 The Botanic Garden will mimic the Chicagoland’s major museums’ policy of free days throughout the year.
-The 52 free days will be spread throughout the year, “with 14 offered within the peak season, from April through October and on several national holidays,” Chicago Botanic Gardens said.MORE NEWS: Suburban Brothers Held For 33 Days In Florida In Crime They Say They Had Nothing To Do With; Arrests Remain On Their Records Despite No Charges
+The 52 free days will be spread throughout the year, “with 14 offered within the peak season, from April through October and on several national holidays,” Chicago Botanic Gardens said.MORE NEWS: Chicago July 4 Fireworks 2021: Where To Watch Shows Around The Area

 They will also “will offer numerous additional opportunities for free and reduced admission tickets and parking to the following guests: